 Right Now!
 Let’s Choose One…

 Our best choice: BlueDrive Professional OBD2 Bluetooth Scanner

 It’s a little expensive, but it’s absolutely worth the price.

-The app is terrific, the device is easy to use, and the database of repairs is an outstanding resource.
+The app is terrific, the device is easy to use, and the database of repairs is absolutely outstanding.
 It takes the next step after diagnosing a problem by offering a solution.
-Not to mention it’s the only scanner on the list compatible with iOS.
+Not to mention it’s the only scanner on the list compatible with both iOS and Android.

 There are a lot of scanners out there perfectly capable of reading and clearing trouble codes and this one does a perfectly adequate job of doing just that.

 If you want something basic with Bluetooth, the Veepeak is a terrific value.

 The Best Affordable: BAFX OBD2 Bluetooth Adapter and Scanner for Android